signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/30-purchaser-view.md

 Also add the User’s Purchaser Code to get a filtered view on that Purchaser Code, this is not mandatory.
 However, if no Purchaser Code is set, the purchaser will see all existing order matched document lines with errors.

+Adding the Purchaser Code to the Business Central User ID will populate the Purchaser Code to the order header, when the purchaser creates orders.
+This can be beneficial when working with the Purchaser View, if no default Purchaser Code is assigned to a specific vendor.

 ### Permission on the User

 Go to: **User Card**<br/>